iogf/crocs/README.md

 Despite of the code being more prolix, using the functional syntax permits to better reason on implementing regex for certain situations.
-Using a bit of imagination it can be thought as sort of an imperative paradigm where Times, Include, Exclude play the role of retrieving content.
+Using a bit of imagination it can be thought as sort of an imperative paradigm where Size, Include, Exclude play the role of retrieving content.

 ### Lookahead/Lookbehind